rime/rime-cantonese/README-en.md

 ### Special symbols

-You can also input special symbols by <kbd>/</kbd> + `symbol code`.
+You can also insert special symbols by <kbd>/</kbd> + `symbol code`.

-The complete list of symbols (and their code) can be found in the two files below：
+The complete list of symbols (and their codes) can be found in the two files below：

 - [`symbols.yaml`](https://github.com/rime/rime-prelude/blob/master/symbols.yaml)
 - [`symbols_cantonese.yaml`](symbols_cantonese.yaml)